The 13 Best Streamers For Trout That Get Big Results

 8. The Mouse Fly

 Something I don’t do often with clients due to safety issues is fish at night for big trout using a mouse pattern.
-However, I and my guide friends do fish mouse patterns at night, or at dawn and dusk and this can be some of the most exciting trout fishing you will ever experience.
+However, my guide friends and I do fish mouse patterns at night or at dawn and dusk.
+This can be some of the most exciting trout fishing you will ever experience.

 For those adventurous nights when you’re targeting big, aggressive trout, the Mouse Fly is an exciting option.